sern-handler/handler/CODE_OF_CONDUCT.md

 # Code of Conduct
-All participants of SernHandler. are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with SernHandler.
+All participants of SernHandler are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with SernHandler.

 # The Pledge
 In the interest of fostering an open and welcoming environment, we pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.